Credit:

 We used a mixture of wet sand, cardboard, paper, and metal weights to simulate garbage.

 Third, on our list was the ease-of-use testing.
 We created our own trash loads consisting of wet sand placed in ziplock bags, crumpled up printer paper, ripped up cardboard, and bolts of cloth into three kitchen trash bags.
 We also placed metal weights on the bottom of each trash barrel.
 In total the entire load tipped the scales at 70 pounds.
-We noted how easy it was to place the bags in.
-The next test was to gauge how the amount of effort it took to lift each model, this is important if you have to empty your trash into a dumpster.
+We also noted how easy it was to place the bags in.
+The next test was to gauge how the amount of effort it took to lift each model, which is important if you have to empty your trash into a dumpster.

 What You Should Know About Outdoor Garbage Cans